eirikhoye/mirna_pipeline/README.md

 ## Downstream Analysis
 Lets see how the datasets we used compare to each other using DESeq2

+First lets load some useful functions from scripts/deseq_functions.R, then define some global parameters:
+As miRNA generally have modest fold changes, lets set a minimal LFC threshold of 0.58 (1.5 times greater or less).
+Also, it is important to concider absolute expression levels, here lets set a minimum threshold of 100 RPM.
+Lets also set a minimal FDR rate of 0.05.

 ```{R message=FALSE, warning=FALSE}
 source('/Users/eirikhoy/Dropbox/projects/mirna_pipeline/scripts/deseq_functions.R')